Rajeev Misra

 In the Jan 26, 2019 Weingarten-Epstein exchange, Weingarten raised a 'french/Israeli lawyer named ron soffer who has his main office in paris' and asked if Epstein knew him.
 Epstein replied he was 'very good friends with the sec gen council of europe, human rights court' and that 'they know each other well.'
 Weingarten was considering hiring Soffer and 'thinking about using him on the Softbank caper.'
 Weingarten also said 'Very small fucking world....obviously dont mention my role with brad till we both think it useful' — revealing that both Karp (Paul Weiss) and Weingarten (Steptoe) were simultaneously circling the Misra/SoftBank matter, with Epstein as the shared intelligence node between them.

-SMOKING GUN: On Jan 26, 2019, Epstein emailed Brad Karp (Paul Weiss Chairman): '? ghosen a very very not good guy.'
+On Jan 26, 2019, Epstein emailed Brad Karp (Paul Weiss Chairman): '? ghosen a very very not good guy.'
 Karp replied: 'Indeed.'
 Epstein then asked: 'Rajeev misra do you represent?'
 Karp responded: 'Sort of.
 Spoke to him yesterday.'
-This confirms: (1) Epstein was probing about Misra through his lawyer 10 months after WSJ March 2018 expose, (2) Karp/Paul Weiss had some form of relationship with Misra ('sort of'), (3) Karp had spoken to Misra the day before (Jan 25, 2019), (4) Epstein called Carlos Ghosn 'a very very not good guy' — Ghosn was arrested Nov 19, 2018 in Tokyo.
-Just 2 days later (Jan 28), Epstein asked Teodorani about Benedetti.
-The entire Jan 26-28 sequence is Epstein intelligence-gathering about the SoftBank/Nissan scandals.
+This indicates: (1) Epstein was probing about Misra through his lawyer 10 months after the WSJ March 2018 expose, (2) Karp/Paul Weiss had some form of relationship with Misra ('sort of'), (3) Karp had spoken to Misra the day before (Jan 25, 2019), (4) Epstein called Carlos Ghosn 'a very very not good guy' — Ghosn was arrested Nov 19, 2018 in Tokyo.
+Two days later (Jan 28), Epstein asked Teodorani about Benedetti.
+The Jan 26-28 sequence reflects Epstein gathering intelligence on the SoftBank and Nissan matters.

-REFRAME: Klein-Misra was transactional 2017-2018 banker-client pair, NOT patronage triangle.
-Misra's protector was Tahnoon (not MBS); OneIM Mubadala-anchored not PIF-anchored; Misra rebuilt deal-finder bench on Centricus-DB alumni (des Pallieres ex-Centricus partner ex-DB direct report); structural cooling Klein↔Misra by 2019
+The Klein-Misra relationship reads as a transactional 2017-2018 banker-client pair rather than a patronage triangle.
+Misra's principal backer was Tahnoon (not MBS); OneIM is Mubadala-anchored, not PIF-anchored; Misra rebuilt his deal-finder bench on Centricus and Deutsche Bank alumni (des Pallieres, an ex-Centricus partner and former DB direct report); the Klein-Misra relationship appears to have cooled structurally by 2019.

 WSJ (Bradley Hope, Rob Copeland, Feb 2020) reported Misra paid $500K from Standard Chartered Bank to Barkmere Group Ltd (BVI company controlled by Benedetti) in April 2015 to fund smear campaigns against SoftBank rivals Nikesh Arora and Alok Sama.
 Operations included: (1) honey trap — women to lure Arora to Tokyo hotel room rigged with cameras, (2) K2 Intelligence hired to investigate targets, (3) Swiss operative Nicolas Giannakopoulos recruited to distribute leaked banking records and emails, (4) Mark Hollingsworth (freelance reporter) paid to plant story in The Independent (Oct 2015), (5) Boies Schiller Flexner sent anonymous shareholder letter (Jan 2016).
 Misra denies all; SoftBank hired Shearman & Sterling to investigate but dropped the probe.